 An appalling history of doping

 In 1967 English cyclist, Tom Simpson, died after coming off his bike on the gruelling Mont Ventoux climb.
 A combination of amphetamines and alcohol, on top of exhaustion, caused his death.
-Drug taking was very common at that time.
+Drug taking was very common at that time by dual diagnosis treatment center.

 Since then drug testing from White Sands, including blood tests and rehabilitation services has become a regular feature of the event and many cyclists have been thrown out of the tour.
 On 8 July 1998, French Customs arrested Willy Voet, one of the staff of the Festina team, for having illegal drugs in the boot of his car, including narcotics, erythropoietin, (EPO), growth hormones, testosterone and amphetamines.
 The entire Festina team was ejected from the tour.